Lower bounds for the number of subrings in $\mathbb{Z}^n$: Divergence of local factors

-Lemma \ref{sum_bound_1} and Corollary \ref{sum_bound_3} combined give the proofs of Theorems \ref{maintheorem_1} and \ref{maintheorem_2}.
+Lemma \ref{sum_bound_1} and Corollary \ref{sum_bound_3} combined give the proof of Theorems \ref{maintheorem_1}.
 Recall that for each choice of bound $B$ as above.
 Therefore the previous lemmas give regions where the local factors of $\zeta_{\Z^n}^R(s)$ diverge.
-Observe that $f_n(p^e) \geq p^{F(d,e,n)}$ and $f_n(p^e) \geq p^{G(C,e,n)}$ for all integers $d \in [0,n-1]$ and all real numbers $C \in [0,1]$, so we can take a maximum over all $d$ in Lemma \ref{sum_bound_1} or over all $C$ in Lemma \ref{sum_bound_2} to find the largest possible regions of divergence for these geometric series.
+Observe that $f_n(p^e) \geq p^{F(d,e,n)}$ for all integers $d \in [0,n-1]$ and $f_n(p^e) \geq p^{G(C,e,n)}$ for all real numbers $C \in [0,1]$, so we can take a maximum over all $d$ in Lemma \ref{sum_bound_1} or over all $C$ in Lemma \ref{sum_bound_2} to find the largest possible regions of divergence for these geometric series.

 It is possible that there are poles further to the right of the ones found above in the given geometric series.
 Consider the bound in Lemma \ref{sum_bound_1}.
 When $s > c_7(n)$, $\zeta_{\Z^n}^R(s)$ diverges if